l-copeman/west-norwood-parenting/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - was used as the foundation of the site.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
-- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items simmetrically on the pages.
+- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items on the pages.
 - [Balsamiq](https://balsamiq.com/) - was used to make wireframes for the website.
-- [Git](https://git-scm.com/) - was used as the main tool to write and edit code.
+- [Gitpod](https://www.gitpod.io/) - was used as the main tool to write and edit code.
 - [GitHub](https://github.com/) - was used to host the code of the website.

 ---